Nirmankarta/GeeksForGeeks_article_extractor/README.md

-GeeksForGeeks_article_extractor
+GeeksForGeeks website extractor
 ===============================

-Extract all articles filed under each and every tag in www.geeksforgeeks.org
+Extracts the website partially.I am working on this.

 Disclaimer - The script will work only for python 2.7.x and not for python 3.x

-Specify your path by editing in the python script GFG_article_extractor.py
+Steps:

-Run the script and ....................
+Specify your path by editing in the python script valarmorghulis.py Run the script and ....................
 DONE!!!!